Surgery for bowel cancer

 Keyhole surgery (laparoscopic surgery)

-With keyhole surgery, a small cut is made in your abdomen.
+With keyhole surgery, a small cut is made in your abdomen (tummy area).
 Your surgeon will put a tube with a tiny telescope and light inside your body through a very small cut.
 Special instruments can then be used to remove the tumour.
-There is usually a quicker recovery with keyhole surgery and you may spend less time in hospital than with open surgery.
+There is usually a quicker recovery with keyhole surgery than with open surgery and you may spend less time in hospital .
 Although the scar on your tummy will be smaller, your bowel will still need the same amount of healing – it’s important you give yourself time to recover.

-Keyhole surgery can be used for some types of bowel cancer.
-Your surgeon will discuss if you’re suitable and if this type of surgery is available in your hospital.
+Your surgeon will discuss if keyhole surgery is suitable for your type of bowel cancer and if this type of surgery is available in your hospital.

 This is a type of keyhole surgery that uses a computer and robotic arms to help to remove the tumour.